Do you offer telemedicine?

 Regular attendance helps facilitate the therapeutic process and will expedite your treatment.
 Missing appointments is highly discouraged unless absolutely necessary.
-Cancellation of an appointment with less than 24 hours notice will incur a $30 fee.
-If you miss an appointment and do not notify me in advance you will be required to pay in full the missed session.
+Cancellation of an appointment with less than 24 hours notice will incur the full the missed session.

 Do you accept credit card?

 What should I bring to my first appointment?

 Please fill and sign my intake form , consent to telelmedicine, and consent-to-treatment .
 Please read carefully my Notice of Privacy Practices.
 This would save us valuable time in our first encounter.
 If you have any questions, feel free to contact me

 Information shared in psychotherapy will not be disclosed to anyone without your signed authorization.
 You have the right to revoke such authorization at any time.
 There are some exceptions to this:

 - Therapists are legally required to report suspected abuse or neglect of a child, or a vulnerable adult.

 - Therapists have a legal and ethical obligation to warn appropriate authorities, family members, etc., when a client is at risk of harming him/herself or others.